-- > The AISI's objective is to minimise the cybersecurity threat to Australian internet users by providing ISPs and other AISI partners with daily reports listing malware infections and vulnerable services and devices in their networks.
-Partners can then take action to remove the affected devices or services. - > The Phishing Alert Service uses information derived from the thousands of spam reports received by the ACMA every day to identify phishing emails.
-Phishing emails typically masquerade as being sent from critical infrastructure providers (such as banks, telecommunications companies or internet service providers), government agencies (such as the Australian Taxation Office) or other major commercial entities.
+- > the AISI's objective is to minimise the cybersecurity threat to Australian internet users by providing ISPs and other AISI partners with daily reports listing malware infections and vulnerable services and devices in their networks.
+Partners can then take action to remove the affected devices or services - > the Phishing Alert Service uses information derived from the thousands of spam reports received by the ACMA every day to identify phishing emails.
+Phishing emails typically masquerade as being sent from critical infrastructure providers (such as banks, telecommunications companies or internet service providers), government agencies (such as the ATO) or other major commercial entities.

-These are well-regarded programmes and have been effective within their means.
+Commentary on these programs has emphasised that they are well-regarded and have been effective within their means.
 Small business and individuals in particular benefit from assistance to strengthen their cyber defences.

-The Review has considered the programmes against the broad parameters of the Contestability Programme and considers there is scope to increase the effectiveness of these initiatives by linking them more closely with Commonwealth Government initiatives with similar objectives.
+The Review has considered the programs against the broad parameters of the Contestability Program and considers there is scope to increase the effectiveness of these initiatives by linking them more closely with Commonwealth Government initiatives with similar objectives.

 The Australian Cyber Security Centre (ACSC) opened in November 2014 with the aim of ensuring Australian networks are amongst the hardest in the world to compromise.
-The ACSC operates on a co-location model - existing capabilities across the Defence portfolio, the Attorney-General's Department, the Australian Security Intelligence Organisation, Australian Federal Police (AFP) and Australian Crime Commission (ACC) operate out of a single location in Canberra.
+The ACSC operates on a co-location model-existing capabilities across the Defence portfolio, the Attorney-General's Department, the Australian Security Intelligence Organisation, Australian Federal Police (AFP) and Australian Crime Commission (ACC) operate out of a single location in Canberra.

 The ACSC is a hub for greater collaboration and information sharing and the Review considers the existing resources of the ACMA devoted to cybersecurity would be best transferred to the Attorney-General's Department to be co-located within the ACSC.
-This is more likely to contribute to a coordinated Commonwealth outreach strategy and clear messages on cybersecurity awareness.
-In addition, there is already some duplication of relationships as ACSC agencies have relationships with some of the same service providers as the ACMA under its programmes.
+This is more likely to contribute to a coordinated Commonwealth outreach strategy and clear messaging on cybersecurity awareness.
+In addition, there is already some duplication of relationships as ACSC agencies have relationships with some of the same service providers as the ACMA under its programs.

-The Australian Government's Cyber Security Strategy has emphasised the importance of better coordination and sharing of information in order to enhance the effectiveness of existing government programmes.
+The Australian Government's Cyber Security Strategy has emphasised the importance of better coordination and sharing of information to enhance the effectiveness of existing government programs, by supporting stronger collaboration and outreach capabilities.
 The ACMA already supplies data from the AISI daily to the AFP to support cybercrime investigations.
 It also supplies AISI data to the ACC, which drew heavily on this resource in the first Australian Cyber Security Centre Threat Report, published in July 2015.
-Transfer of these cybersecurity programmes to the ACSC would allow them to be integrated with other relevant Australian Government cyber security initiatives to enhance their effectiveness in protecting consumers and business from cyber threats.
+Transfer of these cybersecurity programs to the ACSC would allow them to be integrated with other relevant Australian Government cybersecurity initiatives to enhance their effectiveness in protecting consumers and business from cyber threats.